-Nebraska > Florida
+Nebraska > Montana

 We’re heading into a long weekend, but my report on the Senate poll snapshot is long overdue.
 We made two important updates this week.